-In most cases, accidents result from personnel error and can be avoided.
-Some accident causes include: inattention to the task, poor judgment, bad communication, team members having too much confidence in their abilities, or operating the crane or equipment too fast.
+In most cases, crane accidents result from personnel error and can be avoided.
+Most crane accidents are caused by inattention to the task, poor judgment, bad communication, team members having too much confidence in their abilities, or operating the crane too fast.